-Even if the calculator is operating normally, replace the battery at least once every three years.
+Even if the calculator is operating normally, replace the battery at least once every two years.

-Removing the button battery from the calculator causes independent memory contents and values assigned to variables to be cleared.

-- Press (PF) to turn off the calculator. - To ensure that you do not accidentally turn on power while replacing the battery, slide the hard case onto the front of the calculator. - 2 On the back of the calculator, remove the screw and the battery cover. - Remove the old battery. - 4 Wipe a new battery with a dry cloth, and then load it into the calculator with its positive ⊕ side facing upwards (so you can see it). - 5 Replace the battery cover and secure it in place with its screw. - 6 Perform the following key operation: (N) SHIFT 9 (CLR) 3 (All) = (Yes). - · Make sure you perform the above key operation.
+- Removing the battery from the calculator causes independent memory contents and values assigned to variables to be cleared. - These shift AC (OFF) to turn off the calculator. - 2 On the back of the calculator, remove the screws and the back cover. - 3 Remove the old battery. - 4 Load a new battery into the calculator with its positive ⊕ and negative ⊖ ends facing correctly. - 5 Replace the back cover and secure it in place with its screws. - © Perform the following key operation: ON SHIFT 9 (CLR) 3 (All) = (Yes). - .
+Make sure you perform the above key operation.
 Do not skip it.